What Does “Hybrid Work” Really Mean?

 Much worse than attempting to parse out the definition of “hybrid” is attempting to discern what exactly “work” is.
 Is it “work” to answer that email you forgot about at 11 PM?
 Is it “work” to try and locate that client’s email address that’s buried deep within your Slack messages?
 Is it “work” to message a colleague and gossip about an unproductive meeting?
 And if all of that does count as work, when do you have time to actually “work”?

 First, you need to break down what a day in the office would look like for you, and if it would truly cure all of your work woes.
 Will you have what you need to do your job without taking hours of your day spelunking for information deep within the productivity apps your company uses?
 Will you be on the same laptop, using the same unintegrated apps, feeling just as flustered as you did at home?
-Or will you be able to turn to a co-worker and ask for help – that is, if they’re scheduled on the same day as you?
+Or will you be able to turn to a co-worker and ask for help – that is, if they’re on the same work schedule as you are?

-Use this experience to inform your personal hybrid work schedule.
+Either way, the the goal is to find balance with your new hybrid setup.
+Use this experience to inform your personal schedule.
 If a boss says that you don’t need to come to work, don’t be satisfied with that answer.
 Figure it out on your own – because if hybrid work means something different to every team, every company and every department, it should mean something different to you as well.
-Remember: there’s only one way to find out how you can achieve greatness during in-person work, going to the office!
-You might feel more focused in the office, and it might also be easier to problem-solve, brainstorm, and bond with people from different departments.
-Bottom-line, the goal is to find balance with your new hybrid setup.

 Use the right hybrid work tools